 A key part of the British hockey team for 15 years, Helen experienced the highs and lows of international competition.
 She came back from career-threatening injury to join a reinvigorated team at the Rio 2016 Olympics.
-In her fourth Olympic competition she and the team won a dramatic penalty shoot-out final to claim Britain’s first ever women’s hockey gold.
+In her fourth Olympic competition she and the team won a dramatic penalty shoot-out final to claim Britain’s first-ever women’s hockey gold.

 View / Submit“Her message was powerful and meaningful.
 She exceeded our expectations”